momosetkn/doma/docs/query-dsl.rst

 * doma.metamodel.prefix
 * doma.metamodel.suffix

-Entityql DSL
+Query DSL
 ------------

-The Entityql DSL can query and associate entities.
+The Query DSL can query and associate entities.
-The entry point is the ``org.seasar.doma.jdbc.criteria.Entityql`` class.
+The entry point is the ``org.seasar.doma.jdbc.criteria.QueryDsl`` class.
 This class has the following methods:

 * from